12 Top-Rated Tourist Attractions & Things to Do in Cocoa Beach, FL

 We recommend these great-value hotels near the soft sands of Cocoa Beach:

-- Courtyard Cocoa Beach Cape Canaveral: mid-range pricing, beach access, personal service, partially-shaded outdoor pool.
+- Mid-Range Hotels: The Courtyard Cocoa Beach Cape Canaveral is a good choice and features mid-range pricing with handy beach access, personal service, and a partially-shaded outdoor pool.

-- Hampton Inn Cocoa Beach/Cape Canaveral: affordable rates, ocean-view, short walk to the beach, complimentary hot breakfast, heated outdoor pool, free tea and coffee in the lobby.
+Also worth considering is the Hampton Inn Cocoa Beach/Cape Canaveral, popular for its affordable rates, rooms with ocean-view, short walk to the beach, complimentary hot breakfast, heated outdoor pool, along with the free tea and coffee in the lobby.

-- La Quinta Inn & Suites Cocoa Beach Oceanfront: budget-friendly hotel, beachfront, near Cocoa Beach Pier, pillowtop beds, outdoor swimming pool, free breakfast and parking.
+Another brand name hotel to consider is La Quinta Inn & Suites Cocoa Beach Oceanfront, featuring a great beachfront location near Cocoa Beach Pier, comfortable pillow-top beds, an outdoor swimming pool, plus free breakfast and parking.

-- Days Inn Cocoa Beach Port Canaveral: budget rates, opposite Cocoa Beach Pier, five-minute walk to the beach, continental breakfast included.
+The Days Inn Cocoa Beach Port Canaveral is also popular for its budget rates, as well as for its handy location opposite Cocoa Beach Pier; it's just a five-minute walk to the beach (continental breakfast included).